-Created by artist Doug TenNapel and designed by David Perry (of Virgin Games fame and founder of Shiny), Earthworm Jim was a different sort of mascot.
+Created by artist Doug TenNapel and designed by David Perry (of Virgin Games fame and founder of Shiny), Earthworm Jim was unique among video game mascots.
 He wasn’t quite the “Animal with Attitude” that so many others were.
 Instead, he was was a rather goofy mutant earthworm, who gets around by controlling a humanoid space-suit.

 Another big difference with this character, is that while I’m sure the other developers who tried to cash in with mascot games hoped for the same, Jim actually spawned a line of toys and an animated series.
 Although to be fair, Bubsy did have an animated pilot episode….it just never got picked up.

 Catapulting cows is a key point in the gameplay.

 The setting is rather bizarre, as fits the character himself.